- Sep 29 Care vs. Autonomy: Nudging for Health and Relational Judgment in Reflective Professional Practice

 This event is approved for SARI@PSU participation credit.

 About the Speaker

-Andrew Light is University Professor and Director of the Institute for Philosophy and Public Policy at George Mason University.
-He also serves as a consultant at the U.S. Department of State, where he served as a Senior Climate Change Adviser from 2013-2015.
-In that capacity he was Director of the U.S.-India Joint Working Group for Combating Climate Change, Chair of the Interagency Climate Working Group for the Sustainable Development Goals, and climate adviser in the Secretary of State's Office of Policy Planning, among other duties.
+Andrew Light is University Professor and Director of the Institute for Philosophy and Public Policy at George Mason University, and Distinguished Senior Fellow in the Climate Program at the World Resources Institute in Washington, D.C.
+From 2013-2016 he served as Senior Adviser and India Counselor to the U.S. Special Envoy on Climate Change, and as Staff Climate Advisor in the Secretary of State’s Office of Policy Planning in the U.S. Department of State.
+In that capacity he was Director of the U.S.-India Joint Working Group on Combating Climate Change, Chair of the U.S. Interagency Climate Change Working Group on the Sustainable Development Goals, and served on the senior strategy team for the UN climate negotiations through the creation of the Paris Climate Agreement.
 In his academic work he is the author of over 100 articles and book chapters, primarily on restoration ecology, urban sustainability, and climate change, and has authored, co-authored, and edited 19 books, including Environmental Values (2008), Controlling Technology (2005), Moral and Political Reasoning in Environmental Practice (2003), Technology and the Good Life?
 (2000), Environmental Pragmatism (1996), and the forthcoming Ethics in the Anthropocene.
 Before joining the U.S. government he was Senior Fellow and Director of International Climate Policy at the Center for American Progress, where he was chief adviser on these issues to the center's founder and chairman, John Podesta.
 He has previously taught at NYU and the University of Washington in Seattle.